-Spencer is a graduate student in religious studies in Dedman College of Humanities and Sciences.
-He was awarded a Maguire and Irby Family Foundation Public Service Internship for summer 2013 from the Cary M. Maguire Center for Ethics and Public Responsibility at SMU.
-He is working in the Busoga region of Uganda with a development organization, Kibo Group, International, to assess local perception of Kibo Group water projects.
-Continue reading
+Justin B. is a graduate student studying religious ethics.
+He was awarded a Maguire and Irby Family Foundation Public Service Fellowship for summer 2017 from the Cary M. Maguire Center for Ethics and Public Responsibility at SMU.
+He is spending the summer volunteering with Open Table Nashville, which serves low-income and homeless populations.

-Kerri is a graduate student in medical anthropology in Dedman College of Humanities and Sciences.
-She was awarded a Maguire and Irby Family Foundation Public Service Internship for summer 2013 from the Cary M. Maguire Center for Ethics and Public Responsibility at SMU.
-She is working in Rio de Janeiro, Brazil, for a non-governmental organization focused on gender and racial equality.
-Continue reading
+Jordan G. is a graduate student studying medical anthropology.
+He was awarded a Maguire and Irby Family Foundation Public Service Fellowship for summer 2017 from the Cary M. Maguire Center for Ethics and Public Responsibility at SMU.
+He is spending the summer volunteering with The Hive, a public mental health service group in Brattleboro, Vermont.